Vedvilas/Task-Repo/Day 03.md

 ![Screenshot from 2023-09-13 15-15-24](https://github.com/Vedvilas/TerraWeek-Repo/assets/113783616/0e1ce5af-3f15-4999-aefe-1e5a34880610)

-- Create the Access key and Screate key to you User
+- Create the Access key and Secret key for your User

 ![Screenshot from 2023-09-13 15-22-53](https://github.com/Vedvilas/TerraWeek-Repo/assets/113783616/0011fa83-5f42-4be0-8aa9-bfbe85a9bddf)

 ## Create Terraform Configuration file.

 - Create a new directory for your Configuratuion.
 - open the terminal and navigate to your project directory.
 - Create a new file for your confuguration with .tf extention (provider.tf, Intstance.tf)